NotCompsky/libcompsky/README.md

 You can test it yourself using [the patch](3rdparty/patches/format-benchmark/0001-Added-compsky-asciify.patch) and applying it in the `format-benchmark` directory with `git am < /PATH/TO/0001-Added-compsky-asciify.patch`).

-# qt5

-An optional module that is only built if CMake can find the `Qt5Widgets` module (installed with `libqt5`).

-At the moment it is almost empty.

 # security

 Contains the `memzero_secure` function based on the work of `Zhaomo Yang` that he released into the Public Domain.
 It is used to wipe `mysql` authentification details when `compsky::mysql::exit()` is called.